starknt/eevi/packages/expose/README.md

 # unplugin-elexpose

-This plugin allows you to automatically expose preload api to renderer using specific ES6 Module syntax.
+This plugin allows you to automatically expose preload api to renderer using specific ES Module syntax.

 ## Working